 \section{Introduction}

-Deep learning is playing an essential role on designing modern recommender systems at web-scale in real-world applications.
-For example, the most widely used search engines and social medias harness recommender systems (or ranking systems) to optimize the Click-Through Rates (CTR) of personalized pages~\cite{covington2016deep, naumov2019deep}.
-The improvement of recommender systems is driven by neural architecture engineering of deep learning models.
+Deep learning plays an essential role in designing modern recommender systems at web-scale in real-world applications.
+For example, the most widely used search engines and social medias~\cite{kowald2017temporal,carterette2007evaluating} harness recommender systems (or ranking systems) to optimize the Click-Through Rates (CTR) of personalized pages~\cite{covington2016deep, naumov2019deep, guo2015trustsvd}.
+Deep learning models rely on delicate neural architecture engineering.

 Deep learning based recommender systems, especially CTR prediction, carries a neural architecture design upon multi-modality features.
-In practice, various challenges arise in such a procedure.
+In practice, various challenges arise.
 The multi-modality features, such as floating-point, integer, and categorical features, present a concrete challenge in feature interaction modeling and neural network optimization.
-Finding a good backbone model with heterogeneous architectures assigning appropriate priors upon multi-modality features are common practices in deep learning recommender systems~\cite{rendle2011fast,richardson2007predicting,he2014practical,cheng2016wide, shan2016deep,guo2017deepfm,lian2018xdeepfm,naumov2019deep}.
-Yet, these approaches still rely on significant manual efforts and suffer from limitations such as narrow design spaces and insufficient experimental trials bounded by available resources.
-As a result, these limitations add difficulty in designing a capable feature extractor.
+Finding a good backbone model with heterogeneous architectures assigning appropriate priors upon multi-modality features are common practices in deep learning based recommender systems~\cite{rendle2011fast,richardson2007predicting,he2014practical,cheng2016wide, shan2016deep,guo2017deepfm,lian2018xdeepfm,naumov2019deep}.
+Yet, these approaches still rely on significant manual efforts and suffer from limitations, such as narrow design spaces and insufficient experimental trials bounded by available resources.
+As a result, these limitations add difficulty in designing a good feature extractor.